SnowBroScott/emberhold-canonical/docs/parking-lot.md

 - **The Briefing's FAB overlaps the Campaigns progress bar.** Covers the middle of the São Paulo Trip bar.
 The board escapes it because a card gap sits there. **Layout, Scott's eye.**
 - **Prod test-object cleanup.** `Testing redemption tracking` in the Ledger; `Testing retired` in the Slate's Retired section, **and canon records no un-retire affordance.**
 - **Signup glass checks #2 and #3.** Cold join-path signup; original-tab path. **Now critical path #1.**
-- **Grant-revoke verification probe job.** Drafted, deferred eight times.
+- **Grant-revoke verification probe job.** Drafted, deferred nine times.
 - **The floor — avatar render fallback.** **Check the wall.**
 - **Founder tier-tag verification.** Flip ON → confirm 32 lock / 16 open → flip OFF.
 - **Onboarding screenshots for screen 3.** Seed a demo hold by hand (~15–20 min), screenshot from the phone.